-Britain’s economic recovery lost momentum during the summer despite the widespread lifting of restrictions as supply chain issues took their toll, official figures showed Wednesday.
+Britain’s economic recovery lost momentum during the summer despite the widespread lifting of coronavirus restrictions as supply chain issues took their toll, official figures showed Wednesday.

-While the Office of National Statistics said the eked out some modest growth in August as bars, restaurants and festivals benefited from the first full month without restrictions in England, the 0.4% increase was slightly lower than anticipated.
+While the Office of National Statistics said the economy eked out some modest growth in August as bars, restaurants and festivals benefited from the first full month without coronavirus restrictions in England, the 0.4% increase was slightly lower than anticipated.

 The agency also revised down July’s figure from 0.1% growth to a 0.1% decline as a result of weaker data from a number of industries, highlighting the choppy nature of the economic recovery.